-- Compliance with WCAG - Websites and web apps should be accessible to everyone.
+- Compliance with WCAG - Websites and mobile web applications should be accessible to everyone.
 Automated testing can notify you when your code is limiting people with disabilities by not implementing features such as semantic HTML or alt text in images.

 What are the best automated browser testing tools for developers?